 When This Medicine Should Not Be Used:

 This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to amlodipine or atorvastatin, or if you are pregnant or breastfeeding, or if you have active liver disease.
+Do not use it if you had an allergic reaction to amlodipine or atorvastatin, if you are pregnant or breastfeeding, or if you have active liver disease.

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Take this medicine at the same time each day.

 - Swallow the tablet whole.
 Do not break, crush, or chew it.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: If you miss a dose and it is less than 12 hours until your next regular dose, skip the missed dose and take your next dose at the regular time.
 If you miss a dose and it is more than 12 hours until your next regular dose, take the missed dose as soon as possible, and then go back to your regular schedule.